seng438-winter-2022/seng438-a5-LAREINA-JO/Assignment5-ReportTemplate.md

 # How the team work/effort was divided and managed

-For part I, Zheng Chen and Rui Guan used Windows system to do the reliability growth testing.
+For part I, Zheng Chen and Rui Guan used the Windows system to do the reliability growth testing.
 For part II, Weitao Wu and Brian Chen did the RDC testing using the RDC.xls.

 # Difficulties encountered, challenges overcome, and lessons learned

 At first, we could not figure out the SRTAT input data format and have trouble with changing the failure data format.
 Instead, we use C-SFRAT on Windows 10 system that the failure data fits.
 We figure out the interaction between models and three covariates。

 When first time using the RDC.xls, we were confused about where and how to input the failure data.
-We divided the failture data by 10 so that the failure data would fit the RDC.
-Then, we firgured out the maximum acceptable number of failure is the key to affect the RDC.
+We divided the failure data by 10 so that the failure data would fit the RDC.
+Then, we figured out the maximum acceptable number of failures is the key to affecting the RDC.
 Through the RDC testing, we know that the RDC testing is very useful to test the reliability of a system by regulating the maximum acceptable number of failures.

 # Comments/feedback on the lab itself